How to Connect to Amazon Ads

 Step 5: Add Your Amazon Ads Account to Your Hub

 Navigate to your Hub.
-Select Sources from the left navigation pane, then click +New Data Source.
+Select Sources from the left navigation pane, then click + Add new source.

 Find Amazon Ads in the gallery.